 Predating a similar massacre on the Vercors Massif by about a month, this was a reprisal massacre by the Nazis because of the continued irritation of the French resistance, the maquisards.
 The burning seems to me to form a poignant parallel to the treatment of the Cathars in the Languedoc region we have just left.
 The human race had advanced by 700 years but was no more civilized, apparently.

-As a memorial those massacred, the original village of Oradour-sur-Glane was left and is maintained exactly the way the Nazis left it in June 1944.
+As a memorial to those massacred, the original village of Oradour-sur-Glane was left and is maintained exactly the way the Nazis left it in June 1944.
 [Ed: Excepting that some rubble has been cleared presumably in the search for remains] An old tramway still exists with its overhead power lines intact but now runs nowhere.
 Sewing machines and bedsteads have been left in the burned out carcases of the houses.
-Particularly disturbingly, near the altar of the now roofless church, lies a distorted, rusting pushchair.
+Particularly disturbingly, near the altar of the now roofless church lies a distorted, rusting pushchair.
 The most graphic feature to me, though, is the rusting hulks of wartime cars which have been left on the street and in garages exactly where they stood at the time of this incredible act of brutality.
 Without these cars, ruins such as these could date from almost any time but those rusting cars fixed it for me in history and gave it a chillingly recent timeframe.

 The preservation of “the martyr village”, as the French call it, is quite remarkable.
 How does one preserve a ruin?
 Workers are employed keeping the weeds down along the uninhabited streets and in what were the rooms of houses and businesses.
 We even saw scaffolding erected, obviously where ruins needed to be “repaired” or reinforced.